 How much does Hyundai car insurance cost in Australia?

-Hyundai car insurance in Australia typically costs $550-$1,200 per year for comprehensive cover, depending on the model, your age, location, and driving history.
-The Hyundai Venue is one of the more affordable models to insure (from ~$500/yr), while the Ioniq 5 and Ioniq 6 EVs sit at the higher end (~$900-$1,500/yr).
-Third Party Fire & Theft cover for a Hyundai ranges from $280-$550/yr.
+Comprehensive Hyundai car insurance in Australia typically ranges from $550 to $1,200 per year depending on model, age, location, and driving history.
+The Hyundai Venue is one of the more affordable models to insure (from around $500/yr), while the Ioniq 5 and Ioniq 6 EVs sit at the higher end (around $900-$1,500/yr).
+Third Party Fire & Theft cover generally ranges from $280 to $550/yr.

 Are Hyundais cheap to insure in Australia?

-Yes, Hyundais are generally affordable to insure compared to European brands like BMW, Audi, or Mercedes-Benz.
-Their strong safety ratings, widely available spare parts, and reasonable repair costs all contribute to competitive insurance premiums.
-The petrol models are particularly affordable, while the Ioniq EV range sits slightly higher due to battery-related considerations.
+Yes, Hyundais are generally affordable to insure compared to European brands such as BMW, Audi, or Mercedes-Benz.
+Strong safety ratings, widely available parts, and reasonable repair costs all contribute to competitive premiums.
+Petrol models are particularly affordable, while the Ioniq EV range sits slightly higher due to battery considerations.

 What type of insurance should I get for my Hyundai?

-For newer Hyundais worth over $10,000, comprehensive insurance is worth considering to protect your investment.
-For older Hyundais worth $3,000-$10,000, third party fire & theft offers a good balance of protection and cost.
-For very old Hyundais worth under $3,000, third party only may be sufficient - but remember you'll have no cover if your car is damaged or stolen.
+For newer Hyundais worth over $10,000, comprehensive insurance is worth considering.
+For older Hyundais worth $3,000-$10,000, third party fire & theft offers a practical balance.
+For very old Hyundais worth under $3,000, third party only may be sufficient - but remember you will have no cover if your car is damaged or stolen.

 Is the Hyundai Ioniq 5 expensive to insure?